SaravananPerumal23/scala-code-analysis/README.md

 docker-compose -f docker-compose.yml up --build
 ```

+To run in daemon mode, use the below command

 ```
 docker-compose up -d
 ```

 After Jenkins and Sonarqube has been setup with Docker containers, you should be able to access them from browser.
-If its hosted using docker-machine, then you need to access using its IP Address
+If it's hosted using docker-machine, then you need to access using its IP Address

 <b><u>Jenkins</u></b>